SCENE 01 / VISUAL EFFECTS COMPOSITING

 Our team delivers visual effects compositing for South African productions through VFX studios in Cape Town and Johannesburg, integrating live-action plates with CGI, set extensions and digital elements.

 Here is what that looks like on the ground.
-English is the working language of the film industry, removing any friction in technical communication, and the SAST time zone, at UTC+2, suits European productions for remote dailies and review.
-With deep talent pools and the rand keeping costs competitive, South Africa is a capable, established place to composite visual effects.
+English is the working language of the film industry, removing any friction in tech communication, and the SAST time zone, at UTC+2, suits European shoots for remote dailies and review.
+With deep talent pools and the rand keeping costs competitive, South Africa is a capable, set up place to composite visual effects.

 FAQ